codefortulsa/tulsa-cares-act/README.md

 </p>

 <h3 align="center">
-  <b>See if an address in Tulsa County is eligible for eviction relief under the CARES act at <a href="https://tbd.org">tbd.org</a></b>
+  <b>See if a property in Tulsa County is eligible for eviction protection under the CARES act at <a href="https://TulsaCaresAct.org">TulsaCaresAct.com</a></b>
 </h3>

 In partnership with [Housing Solutions](https://www.facebook.com/pages/category/Cause/Housing-Solutions-Tulsa-105568634392642/), Code for Tulsa has assembled this responsive web app allowing families to understand their rights during the eviction moratorium.

-> In an effort to help renters amid the coronavirus pandemic and skyrocketing unemployment, the March 27 CARES Act banned eviction filings for all federally backed rental units nationwide, more than a quarter of the total.
+> In an effort to help renters amid the coronavirus pandemic and skyrocketing unemployment, the March 27 CARES Act banned eviction filings for all federally backed rental units nationwide.
 >
 > [Despite Federal Ban, Landlords Are Still Moving to Evict People During the Pandemic](https://www.propublica.org/article/despite-federal-ban-landlords-are-still-moving-to-evict-people-during-the-pandemic)
 > -ProPublica